Bhashini-IITJ/BharatSceneTextDataset/README.md

 </div>

-Bharat Scene Text Dataset (BSTD) is large scene-text dataset with coverage across **13 Indian languages** and English.
+Bharat Scene Text Dataset (BSTD) is large and real Indian language scene-text dataset with coverage across **13 Indian languages** and English.
 It consists of 6,582 scene-text images, with polygon bounding box annotations of 1,20,560 words and ground truth text annotations of 1,00,495 cropped words.
 This dataset is an effort towards scaling scene-text detection and recognition systems to work on Indian languages.
 The current version of this dataset can be used for studying scene text detection and cropped scene text word recognition.

 [comment]: <> (Add a table with 13 languages and links to its files)